BWindey/RemarkableDownload/README.md

 ## How to use (bash-script)
 Connect your tablet via USB to your computer, and make sure to have installed ssh-keys: https://remarkable.guide/guide/access/ssh.html
+On your Remarkable, go to `settings > storage` and enable the USB web interface.

-Now you can use the command as follows
+Now you can use the command on your pc as follows
 ```bash
 rmDown [-h] [-v] <folder>
 ```